 having only gone on sale last year, Porsche is already out testing updated versions of the cars.

-Featured here is a prototype for the facelifted 911 Turbo coupe, which we suspect will be launched late next year or in early 2016.
-A facelifted 911 Turbo Cabriolet should go sale around the same time.
+Featured here is a prototype for the updated 911 Turbo coupe, which we suspect will be launched late next year or in early 2016.
+A facelifted 911 Turbo Cabriolet should go on sale around the same time.

+As this is only a mid-cycle update for the cars, which will see them transition from 991 classification to 991.2, the updates should be minor (this is Porsche after all).
 The front is characterized by revised daytime running lights and new intakes in the bumper, possibly with an active grille-style function to help save fuel.
-At the rear we can see protective cladding over the intakes, which suggest these are being revised.
-A current 911 Turbo is shown alongside the facelifted version in some of the shots, revealing the differences.
+At the rear we can see protective cladding over the intakes, which suggests a change in their design too, which could also mean some updates to the car’s twin-turbocharged 3.8-liter flat-six.

 In previous 911 Turbo generations, the mid-cycle update typically brought more power and improved fuel economy.
 Currently, the 911 Turbo puts out 520 horsepower while the sportier 911 Turbo S delivers up 560 horsepower.
 Considering the latest Panamera Turbo S